Hippodamia (daughter of Oenomaus)

 Pelops and Hippodamia from the east pediment of the Temple of Zeus in Olympia.

 Hippodamia (/ˌhɪpoʊ-dəˈmaɪ.ə/, /hɪˌpɒdə-/; also Hippodamea and Hippodameia; Ancient Greek: Ἱπποδάμεια "she who masters horses" derived from ἵππος hippos "horse" and δαμάζειν damazein "to tame") was a Greek mythological figure, the daughter of Oenomaus.
-She was the queen of Pisa and the wife of Pelops, appearing with Pelops at a potential cult site in Ancient Olympia.
+She was the queen of Pisa, Greece and the wife of Pelops, appearing with Pelops at a potential cult site in Ancient Olympia.

-Although Hippodamia does not speak within her mythologies, she is spoken about by both Oenomaus and Pelops.
-It is stated that Hippodamia is Oenomaus' only joy, and is a virtuous child.
-Oenomaus considered many men inferior to his daughter.

 Family

 Hippodamia was the daughter of King Oenomaus of Pisa either by Sterope, daughter of Atlas and Pleione, Evarete, daughter of Acrisius and Eurydice, or Eurythoe, daughter of Danaus.
 She was probably the sister of Leucippus and Alcippe, wife of Evenus and mother of Marpessa.

-Hippodamia married Pelops, son of King Tantalus of Lydia, and their children are as follows: Astydameia, Atreus, Corpreus, Dias, Eurydice, Hippalcimus, Hippasus, Lysidice, Mytilene, Nicippe, Pittheus, Thyestes, and Troezen.
+Hippodamia married Pelops, son of King Tantalus of Lydia, and their children are as follows: Astydameia, Atreus, Copreus, Dias, Eurydice, Hippalcimus, Hippasus, Lysidice, Mytilene, Nicippe, Pittheus, Thyestes, and Troezen.

 Mythology

 This bas relief, made in the Roman Empire, depicts Pelops (left) and Hippodamia (right) likely communicating after the chariot race.

 Hippodamia's father, King Oenomaus of Pisa, was fearful of a prophecy that claimed he would be killed by his son-in-law.
 So when suitors arrived, he told them they could marry his daughter only if they defeated him in a chariot race, and if they lost, they would be executed.
 Eighteen suitors of Hippodamia had perished in this way, and Oenamaus had affixed their heads to the wooden columns of his palace.
 Pausanias was shown what was purported to be the last standing column in the late second century CE; the same author mentions that Pelops erected a monument in honor of all the suitors before himself, and enlists their names, which are as follows: